-This activity is usually teacher directed.
-Activities may include reading a book on the week’s theme that will be followed by children participating in a related project.
-If the theme is the water and the sea, children may paint on paper shaped like boats and play with toy boats and plastic sea creatures at the water-filled manipulative table.
+This activity is usually teacher-directed.
+Activities may include reading a book on the week’s theme, followed by children participating in a related project.
+For example, if the theme is the water and the sea, children may paint on paper shaped like boats and play with toy boats and plastic sea creatures at the water-filled manipulative table.

 Naps All age groups need a nap by midday.
 Children may rest on cribs, cots, or mats, depending on their age.
 Children ideally will sleep.
 Any children who are unable to sleep may participate in a quiet activity, such as coloring or reading.

 Afternoon Children usually have an afternoon snack right after they wake up.
 Afterward, they play in activity centers.
 Caregivers circulate among the different groups to talk to children at play.
-Caregivers might initiate creative movement activities and set up tactile experiences on the manipulative table.
+For example, caregivers might initiate creative movement activities and set up tactile experiences on the manipulative table.

 STRETCH & GROW

 **There will be no family style lunch at this time due to Covid-19**

 09:00 - 09:20 Circle Time